What can teachers do?

 - Being a good listener.

 As a teacher, you can help by correcting common misperceptions that young people have about alcohol and other drugs.
-One of the most widely held misperceptions is the idea that it is common or normal to use drugs, when in fact the vast majority of young people have never tried an illegal drug
+One of the most widely held misperceptions is the idea that it is common or normal to use drugs, when in fact the vast majority of young people have never tried an illegal drug.
+See our factsheet on Common Drug Myths.

 School-based Drug Prevention Programs